 OnePlus Nord 2 battery and charging

 A trademark of the OnePlus experience is charging speed, so we'd expect a charging brick with an impressive wattage.
 The Nord and Nord N10 both use 30W wired charging, while the N100 gets a less impressive 18W charger.
-We may see the same speeds again, but we can at least hope that OnePlus decides to add its flagship-level 65W charging, seen on the OnePlus 8T and OnePlus 9, to these budget phones too.
+We will see the same 30W speed again on the Nord 2, at least according to the leaks.
+We might hope however that OnePlus decides to add its flagship-level 65W charging, seen on the OnePlus 8T and OnePlus 9, to these budget phones too.

 OnePlus Nord 2: what we want to see